Some updates were made on 1/5/2021 and 10/20/2021.

 Five America the Beautiful coins were released in 2020 concluding with the Tallgrass Prairie National Preserve Coin, which was the penultimate and 55th release of the series.
 Just one final America the Beautiful coin remains to be released in 2021, which will honor the Tuskegee Airmen National Historic Park in Alabama.
 Sign-up on our Coming Soon Page to be notified when the final 5 oz.
 Silver America the Beautiful Coin becomes available to purchase from ModernCoinMart.com!

 The final America the Beautiful Quarter honoring the Tuskegee Airmen National Historical Park was released in March of 2021 as gorgeous Brilliant Uncirculated and Specimen versions.
-This poignant coin concluded the over decade long series that honored America’s 50 states and territories, resulting in 56 stunning and quintessentially American designs.
+This poignant coin concluded the over decade-long series that honored America’s 50 states and territories, resulting in 56 stunning and quintessentially American designs.
 2021 was the first year since 2010 when the series began that only a single ATB quarter was released.

 The Secretary of the Treasury had until December 2018 to decide whether to continue the America the Beautiful quarter dollar program, which is also issued as a 5 oz. silver version, with a second, 56-coin series on national parks and historic sites.
 He opted not to do that, so after the final ATB coin is issued in early 2021 and for the rest of that year, the obverse design will continue to feature the same bust of President Washington that it does now, while the reverse will feature a design of Washington and his troops crossing the Delaware before the Battle of Trenton.
 That could mean reusing the design of the 1999 New Jersey quarter, or it may mean creating a new design on that theme.

 During the ANA show in August of 2019, the U.S. Mint Director said that he has the support of Treasury Secretary Stephen Mnuchin for a new, ten-year coin program that would run from 2022 until 2031 with new reverse designs each year divided into three unrelated themes, or subsets.
-The first four coins issued from 2022 to 2025 would feature designs of animals; the 2026 coin would celebrate the 250th anniversary of the founding of the U.S. and would be part of a one-year only redesign of each denomination of circulating coins for that event (similar to what was done in 1976 for the quarter, half dollar and dollar coins); and from 2027 to 2030, coins would be issued featuring designs related to youth sports.
+The first four coins issued from 2022 to 2025 would feature designs of animals; the 2026 coin would celebrate the 250th anniversary of the founding of the U.S. and would be part of a one-year-only redesign of each denomination of circulating coins for that event (similar to what was done in 1976 for the quarter, half dollar and dollar coins); and from 2027 to 2030, coins would be issued featuring designs related to youth sports.
 The final coin for 2031 could be on either animals or youth sports.
-For this program to move forward, it must become the topic of congressional legislation, be passed by the Congress, and enacted into law – none of which has happened so far.
+For this program to move forward, it must become the topic of congressional legislation, be passed by Congress, and enacted into law – none of which has happened so far.

 Initial collector reaction has been very positive regarding the idea of the 2026 Sestercentennial proposal even without seeing any designs, while the animal and youth sports ideas have been met with more mixed reactions based on recent comments from collectors in online forums.
-However, Mint officials insists that collectors and non-collectors strongly favored animal and sports themes in focus groups that were conducted.
+However, Mint officials insist that collectors and non-collectors strongly favored animal and sports themes in focus groups that were conducted.
 They also indicated that the current proposal is also based on the understanding that collectors prefer shorter series over longer ones and that it is intended to appeal to a broad range of Americans, including children, according to Thomas V. Johnson, the Mint’s Chief of Corporate Communications (in an interview with CoinWeek).

-This possible new quarter program is in competition with another one that is already making its way through the Congress that if enacted would result in the release of 56 quarters starting in 2021 to honor accomplishments of one woman from each state, territory and the District of Columbia (the Women’s History and 19th Amendment Centennial Quarter Dollar program).
+This possible new quarter program is in competition with another one that is already making its way through the Congress that if enacted would result in the release of 56 quarters starting in 2021 to honor the accomplishments of one woman from each state, territory, and the District of Columbia (the Women’s History and 19th Amendment Centennial Quarter Dollar program).

 The United States Mint announced in December 2021 that following the end of the America the Beautiful series in 2021, a new reverse design bearing an image of George Washington crossing the Delaware would start appearing on circulating quarters in April 2021.
 The new design was created by a member of the United States Mint’s Artistic Infusion Program (AIP) Benjamin Sowards.